W3C Recommendation 7 March 2023

 However, in some environments it is more convenient to use the ASCII input mechanism provided by XML entity references.
 Many entity names are in common use, and this specification aims to provide standard mappings to Unicode for each of these names.
 It introduces no names that have not already been used in earlier specifications.
 Note that these names are short mnemonic names designed for input methods such as XML entity references, not the longer formal names that form part of the Unicode standard.

 This document is the result of years of employing entity names on the Web.
-There were always a few named entities used for special characters in HTML, but a flood of new names came with the symbols of mathematics.
+There were always a few named entities used for special characters in HTML, and many more names used for MathML.
 This means that this document can be viewed as an extension and final revision of Chapter 6 of the MathML 2.0 [MathML2] recommendation.
-Now it presents a completed listing harmonizing the known uses of character entity names throughout the XML world and Unicode.
+Now it presents a completed listing harmonizing the known uses of character entity names in XML and HTML, together with defined mappings to Unicode.

 Since there are so many character entity names, and the files specifying them are resources that may be subject to frequent lookup, a template catalog file has also been provided.
 Users are strongly encouraged to design their implementations so that relevant entity name tables are cached locally, since it is not expected that the listings provided with this specification will need changing for some long time.